-Upon the completion of the Company's IPO on October 6, 2020, all outstanding shares of the Company's Preferred Stock were converted into 30,355,379 shares of common stock using the exchange rate set forth in the Fourth Charter, as amended, which provided that every 8.4335 shares of Preferred Stock converted into one share of common stock.
-As a result, as of December 31, 2020, no shares of Preferred Stock are presently outstanding.
+Upon the completion of the Company's IPO on October 6, 2020, all outstanding shares of the Company's preferred stock were converted into 30,355,379 shares of common stock with every 8.4335 shares of preferred stock converting into one share of common stock.
+As a result, as of December 31, 2021, and 2020, no shares of preferred stock were outstanding.